-The Bank has reviewed the Task Force on Climate Related Financial Disclosures (TCFD) whilst taking into consideration the strategy to pursue an entity sale.
+The Bank has reviewed the Task Force on Climate Related Financial Disclosures (TCFD) whilst taking into consideration the strategy to exit the UK markets by way of wind-down (earlier entity sale).
 Based on the requirements of the TCFD, the Bank has integrated the management of financial risks related to climate change into its governance, risk and management framework.
-The climate-related risks affecting the Banks can be broadly divided into physical risks and transition risks and the definitions are reproduced below;
+The climate-related risks affecting the Banks can be broadly divided into physical risks and transition risks and the definitions are reproduced below.